 Those companies that do choose to reward shareholders with dividends can elect to distribute them in the form of cash or additional shares in the company.
 Cash dividends are the more conventional route.
 Firms often establish a targeted portion of their capital to return to shareholders as dividends and set up a quarterly dividend distribution schedule.
 This schedule gives us as investors transparency around how much we will receive and when to expect our quarterly bonus.

-If you don’t have any particular company in mind and want to find stocks that pay dividends, stock screening is the way to go.
-There are many free stock screening tools out there on the web, and most major brokerage platforms offer their own.
+If you don’t have any particular company in mind and want to find stocks that pay dividends, stock screening is the way.
+There are many free stock screening tools on the web, and most major brokerage platforms offer their own.

-A stock screener allows you to find only the companies that you are interested in based on various criteria.
-There are usually multiple fields related to dividends that give you the ability to generate a list of stocks that pay dividends and meet whatever other measures fit your investment style.
+A stock screener allows you to find only the companies you are interested in based on various criteria.
+There are usually multiple fields related to dividends that allow you to generate a list of stocks that pay dividends and meet whatever other measures fit your investment style.

-Those that are merely interested in if the company pays a dividend currently may opt to find a financial website that can provide a fast, reliable answer.
+Those who are merely interested in whether the company currently pays a dividend may opt to find a financial website that can provide a fast, reliable answer.

 Dividend.com is another excellent tool for finding detailed information about stock dividends.
 The free sections of this resource show a stock’s dividend payout ratio, annual dividend payout, dividend yield, and the number of consecutive years that a company has raised its dividend.

-For example, a quick look at Apple’s stock (AAPL) shows it pays 24.75% of its earnings as dividends, has an annualized dividend payout of $3.08 per share, a 1.12% dividend yield, and has increased its dividend for seven straight years.
-Dividend.com also contains interesting articles about dividends from general or company-specific views as well as other premium data content.
+For example, a quick look at Apple’s stock (AAPL) shows it pays 24.75% of its earnings as dividends, has an annualized dividend payout of $3.08 per share, and a 1.12% dividend yield, and has increased its dividend for seven straight years.
+Dividend.com also contains interesting articles about dividends from general or company-specific views and other premium data content.

-A company’s annual report, also referred to as form 10-K, can be downloaded or viewed directly from its website.
+A company’s annual report also referred to as form 10-K, can be downloaded or viewed directly from its website.
 It can also be found online on the U.S. Securities and Exchange Commission’s EDGAR database.
-The most recent report will contain all sorts of useful information about the company’s business model, risks, and yes, dividend policy.
+The most recent report will contain helpful information about the company’s business model, risks, and, yes, dividend policy.
 But where exactly do we find the dividend stuff?

-You will want to key in on the section called “Market for Registrant’s Common Equity and Related Stockholder Matters”.
-You can often find this section in the table of contents in the 10-K. It is here that a company is required to disclose any dividend payments that have been declared over the past two years.
+You will want to key in on the “Market for Registrant’s Common Equity and Related Stockholder Matters” section.
+You can often find this section in the table of contents in the 10-K. It is here that a company is required to disclose any dividend payments declared over the past two years.

 This part of the annual report can also contain more detailed information about the company’s dividend policy.
-A dividend policy is a description of a company’s dividend practices and may provide valuable language about its conviction towards future dividend payments.
+A dividend policy describes a company’s dividend practices and may provide valuable language about its conviction toward future dividend payments.
 Management may include a statement regarding its intention to “pay a consistent dividend on a quarterly basis” or note a goal to “increase the dividend in the periods ahead”.
-Companies that do not pay dividends would explicitly state so in this section of the annual report.
+Companies that do not pay dividends would explicitly state so in this annual report section.

 Aside from reviewing the annual report, we could also look at a company’s press releases.
 This will often contain brief stories about the company’s dividend declarations or information about future dividend distributions.
 A company’s investor relations site usually has a subsection called Press Releases.

-All are useful approaches to finding information about stock dividends.
-It may be helpful to try out several methods to discover which approach works best for your purposes.
+All are practical approaches to finding information about stock dividends.
+It may be helpful to try out several methods to discover which process works best for your purposes.
 Now you can efficiently get the dividend information you need and even be able to teach others how to do the same!